-Greetings friends.
 In a past post I talked to you about getting the right mouse for gaming.
 That post can be found Here.
 Now, I want to take it to the next stage.
-For those wanting a good MOBA/MMO mouse, I want to do a comparison to help you chose the right one for you.
+For those wanting a good MOBA/MMO mouse, I want to do a comparison to help you chose the perfect mouse so that you can have the best gaming experience.

-To me, there is two kinda of “Moba/MMO mice”.
-There are the standard grid buttons one, and there are more hybrid ones.
-A hybrid MOBA mouse is one that has slightly less buttons, but they are organized better in a way that its easier to accurately and quickly press the buttons, like a shooter mouse, while still having more buttons then a shooter mouse.
+To me, there is two kinds of “Moba/MMO mice”.
+There are the standard grid buttons type, and there are new more hybrid style ones.
+A hybrid MOBA mouse is one that has slightly less buttons, but they are organized better in a way that its easier to accurately and quickly press the buttons.
+These are similar a FPS style mouse, but with more buttons.
+FPS mice have only two buttons on the side, but are meant to be able to quickly press the right ones.
+So a hybrid mouse has the well placed side buttons of a FPS mouse, while having more, to try and be the best of both worlds.

 Standard MOBA/MMO Mice